Script2Screen-solution for producers, distributors, film sales agents,

 Within ScriptBook our feature selection algorithms use a scoring method to rank and choose features that correlate well with commercial or critical success.
 Engineering meaningful representations of narratives requires a unique blend of machine learning, NLP and screenwriting domain knowledge.
 It also is ScriptBook’s secret sauce.

 Using our Script2Screen-technology, we performed full analysis on the “Passengers” script in September 2015.
 Keep in mind that at the time this film project was still in “pre-production” stage.
 Using only the film script as input for our analysis, we predicted that “Passengers” would earn $118.1M at the US box office.
-“Passengers” is currently still playing in US theaters and according to Box Office Mojo, the movie earned $100M in domestic ticket sales as of April 20th.
+Box Office Mojo reported that “Passengers” earned a total of $100M at the US box office.

 ScriptBook embarked on a validity study with an unnamed Hollywood studio.
 Our Script2Screen-solution performed an analysis on a small scale sample of 62 films released by Hollywood studios between 2015 and 2016.